 And thinking back, I have a lot of funny stories from my days of working at Montgomery Ward back in high school.
 I worked in the paint department, mixing paint and unloading pallets of boxes of cans, each weighing about ten pounds each.
 Over the years, I managed to work in almost every department of the store, filling in to get extra hours and unloading trucks at 6AM during the summer for the extra money.
 I didn’t socialize much during high school because most of my classmates were dicks, so I spent most of my time back in the paint department, huffing mineral spirits and carving wooden paint stirrers into punji sticks and potential ninja weapons.

 About once a week though, I’d get one of Them.
 They would come in with a piece of tile, a scrap of carpet, some wood off of a door frame, a few slips of paper, a magazine cover, and who knows what else.
 They would then slap all of the shit down on the counter and say “what looks good with this?”
 I would refrain from saying, “my dick would look good on it, you wanna see?” and tell them that I was, despite my professional appearance as a 16-year-old jagoff who could barely tie his tie plus an ugly maroon paint smock that had more paint explosions than cloth visible, not a professional decorator.
 My car was six different shades of bondo; I couldn’t match my ties to my shirts, so I bought all white shirts and all grey ties; the biggest thing I’d ever painted in my life were the Led Zeppelin runes in four-foot high letters on public property.
-And when I told them that they were up shit creek and I would not hold their hand while they compared each of the 863 colors twenty two times to all of their samples, they looked as if I told them I’d just had an anal sexual encounter with their six-year-old daughter.
-That was always fun.
+And when I told them that they were up shit creek and I would not hold their hand while they compared each of the 863 colors twenty two times to all of their samples, they looked as if I told them I’d just told them I was selling their house to the Viet Cong.

 The paint department lived in Four Seasons, which held a mix of different merchandise, depending on the time of the year.
 In the summer, the lawnmowers, tractors, and weedeater paraphernalia rounded out the area, with kiddie pools and lawn furniture and the barbeque grills.
 When fall came around, they moved to snowblowers, plows, and tire chains.
 And as the season started (usually after July or August), the Christmas trees and lights and toys made our department the default playground, as shoppers dumped their cold virus-saturated bumdles of doom in our aisles the terrorize the shelves and convince us all that breeding was a bad, bad, idea.
 As the defacto toy department of the store, we also had to field the calls and inquiries about the Big Thing of the year.
 Cabbage Patch dolls made a comeback one year, and we got exactly four of them from the Franklin Park warehouse.
 In a strange bit of irony, we got all black Cabbage Patch dolls.
-Even though these insane screaming mother robots were willing to crack someone in the fucking head for one of these dolls, they would dodge into our store, look at the four remaining items in stock, mentally think “I’m not givin’ mah kid a nigger doll” and then rush back out to look for a “REAL” cabbage patch.
-This was Indiana, after all, and a decade before Save the Last Dance came out.
+Even though these insane screaming mother robots were willing to crack someone in the fucking head for one of these dolls, they would dodge into our store, look at the four remaining items in stock, mentally think “I’m not givin’ mah kid a black doll” and then rush back out to look for a “REAL” cabbage patch.

 The Nintendo was the sure kick in our collective balls, and that one happened twice in a row.
 The first time, we got two shipments of four; one in October, and the other on December 24th.
 We got approximately 427 million phone calls about it for three months straight.
 I started answering the phone “Montgomery Ward, we have no Nintendos, this is Jon, how may I help you?”
 50% of the time, the people would still ask us if we had Nintendos.
 That remaining four that came in on the 24th was probably a mistake, but when they showed up, I had the front desk page over the intercom that we had them for sale, and they were gone in 20 minutes.
 Of course, the next year, you’d think they would order 200 dozen of them per store and make up half the company’s profits on game consoles, so they gave us exactly six of them.
 And twice as many phone calls.
 And every person that called would ask me, “Do you have any of the TAPES left?”
 “Do you have any Intendo TAPES?”
 “TAPES?
 TAPES?”
 THEY ARE NOT FUCKING TAPES!
 THEY ARE CARTRIDGES!
 THEY CONTAIN A ROM CHIP!
 NO MOVING PARTS!
 NO TAPE!
 NO MAGNETIC MEDIA!
 IT IS NOT A GOD DAMNED 8-TRACK!
 “Um, so you got them Mintendo Tapes or not?”